=== WP Mail SMTP by WPForms - The Most Popular SMTP and Email Log Plugin ===

 WP Mail SMTP plugin includes many different SMTP setup options:

-For all options, you can specify the "from name" and "email address" for outgoing emails.
+For most options, you can specify the "from name" and "email address" for outgoing emails.

 Instead of having users use different SMTP plugins and workflows for different SMTP providers, we decided to bring it all in one.
 This is what makes WP Mail SMTP, the best SMTP solution for WordPress.